Innovation in Heritage

 Smart Visitor Management

-"This KTP is an excellent example of what can be achieved when you bring together a forward-thinking organisation, in this case Blenheim, and the deep expertise and academic rigour from Oxford Brookes University.
-The Smart Visitor Management System the team have jointly developed is already helping Blenheim work more efficiently while enhancing the experience of visitors to the Palace."
+"This KTP [has been] an excellent example of what can be achieved when you bring together a forward-thinking organisation, in this case Blenheim, and the deep expertise and academic rigour from Oxford Brookes University.
+The Smart Visitor Management System the team have jointly developed [is still] helping Blenheim work more efficiently while enhancing the experience of visitors to the Palace."

 Biodiversity Monitoring at Weaveley Solar Farm